confluentinc/getting-started-guides/nodejs/README.md

 ## Prerequisites

-This guide assumes that you already have [node.js](https://nodejs.org/) installed.
+This guide assumes that you have [node.js](https://nodejs.org/en/download/) installed (tested with LTS version 14.17.3).

 ## Create Project